chloetychang/cits3200-group-49/Meetings/Week 2/Client Meeting - Minutes.md

 <br>

 > What would a successful first sprint deliverable look like?
-- Kevin: Flutter on the GUI, Why do we need to use flutte?
+- Kevin: Flutter on the GUI, Why do we need to use Flutter?
 As other project leverages this system and helps with their integration.
 - Target of device: Google Tablets, Ipads.
 - Database: Postgres database, maintain alembic migrations.
 - Server: Linux server - FASTAPI. - Another project has the roles/access controls working

+> Expected deliverable for Sprint 1:
+- Screen designs
+- Show understanding of how FastAPI routes work
+- Start thinking about how to do mapping of Access to another database (Postgres).
+- Export tables and data, but not all the constraints.
+Can actually access the internal relationship files within Access.
+Another form of ERL diagrams.
+Read internal diagrams to discover internal constraints.
+    - Don't need all constraints in to start working.
+- Have an understanding of how Flutter apps are built

 > Key components to prioritise?
 - Kevin: Actionable steps: